Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Results

-It is interesting to note that, in the temperature range under consideration, the quantities plotted in figure~\ref{fig:extrapolated_equilibrium_quantities} are still far from their Stefan--Boltzmann-limit values (which are denoted by the horizontal bars on the right-hand side of the plot.
+It is interesting to note that, in the temperature range under consideration, the quantities plotted in figure~\ref{fig:extrapolated_equilibrium_quantities} are still far from their Stefan--Boltzmann-limit values (which are denoted by the horizontal bars on the right-hand side of the plot): this can be clearly seen in the inset plot, displaying $s/T^3$, $\epsilon/T^4$, and $p/T^4$ divided by their Stefan--Boltzmann limit values.
 This shows that, for temperatures up to a few times $\Tc$, the deconfined state of matter can hardly be described as an ideal (or nearly ideal) gas of gluon-like particles: instead, the clearly non-vanishing values for the trace of the energy-momentum tensor reveal that interactions among the degrees of freedom present in the deconfined phase are non-negligible.
 Also, when the temperature is increased, the approach towards the Stefan--Boltzmann limit is expected to be slow: in particular, if one takes the temperature to be the characteristic (hard) momentum scale in the deconfined phase, then eq.~\eqref{beta_function} shows that, at leading order, the coupling depends logarithmically on the temperature, i.e., it decreases very slowly as a function of $T$.
 These features are common to other non-Abelian gauge theories.

-A quantity that is of particular interest in the context of the production of gravitational waves in a thermal medium to be discussed in section~\ref{sec:interpretation_as_a_model_for_dark_matter}, and that can be directly derived from the extrapolated equilibrium quantities, is the squared speed of sound, $\cs^2$.
+A quantity that is of particular interest in the context of the production of gravitational waves in a thermal medium to be discussed in section~\ref{sec:interpretation_as_a_model_for_dark_matter_and_gravitational-wave_production}, and that can be directly derived from the extrapolated equilibrium quantities, is the squared speed of sound, $\cs^2$.
 Combining its definition according to eq.~\eqref{squared_speed_of_sound} with elementary thermodynamic relations, one obtains